-It’s been 23 years since the world woke up to the shocking news that Princess Diana had been killed in a car crash.
-She had spent her final days vacationing in the French Riviera with her boyfriend Dodi Fayed, the son of an Egyptian billionaire.
+It’s been 24 years since the world woke up to the shocking news that Princess Diana had been killed in a car crash.
+Diana’ death, much like her life, was a full-blown media sensation, as the public struggled to come to grips with what happened that fateful night.

 Trying to evade photographers they left the hotel by the rear entrance and got in a waiting black Mercedes S280 driven by Ritz Security employee Henri Paul.

 It would later be determined that Paul’s blood alcohol level was more than three times France’s legal limit.
 Prozac and Tiapridal, which is sometimes used to combat alcohol withdrawal were also detected in his system.
-Paul was also reportedly seen drunkenly taunting the paparazzi before sitting behind the driver’s seat of the vehicle.
+Paul was also reportedly seen drunkenly taunting the paparazzi before getting behind the wheel.

 As soon as they departed the hotel, a swarm of paparazzi on motorcycles began aggressively tailing their car.